julianritchey/Module-1-Challenge/README.md

 ## Recommendations

-While MintGreen's heat recovery and distribution system is already a first of its kind, the idea sets the company up for other potential firsts.
+While MintGreen's distribution of recovered mining heat to district energy suppliers for residential and commercial heating is already a first of its kind, the idea sets the company up for other potential firsts.
+One such potential first could be the use of recovered heat for boiling water to supply steam-powered generators.
+The generators could then feed power back into the local power grid, offsetting some of the mining center's power consumption.
+If the mining centers are located near hydroelectric generation facilities, there would be an ample supply of power and water for the mining and steam generation process.
+In terms of energy usage, this idea would benefit no entity other than MintGreen, though it could provide them with inexpensive power for mining endeavours.

+Another potential first could be the development of point-of-use heating-and-mining devices.
+These devices could utilize a throttle mechanism that turns individual mining units on and off based on feedback from a thermostat.
+The devices could also be adapted to provide cooling through a heat-powered refrigeration system, much like gas-powered refrigerators.
+In addition to earning mined cryptocurrency, MintGreen could lease these units at low costs to end-users, reducing users' utility costs and carbon footprint, and potentially earning them carbon credits (depending on the location of use).
+These point-of-use devices could provide alternative heating and cooling services to locations not tied into a district energy system.

-* If you were to advise the company, what products or services would you suggest they offer?
+X * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

-* Why do you think that offering this product or service would benefit the company?
+X * Why do you think that offering this product or service would benefit the company?

-* What technologies would this additional product or service utilize?
+X * What technologies would this additional product or service utilize?

-* Why are these technologies appropriate for your solution?
+X * Why are these technologies appropriate for your solution?

 ## References

 1. <a name="ref1"></a>https://mintgreen.co/
 2. <a name="ref2"></a>https://www.crunchbase.com/organization/mintgreen
 3. <a name="ref3"></a>https://compassmining.io/education/mint-green-bitcoin-mining-podcast/